-Writing code for each of these platforms is non trivial and requires a considerable investment of time to master different software tools.
-For example, implementing parallelism in multiple core shared memory architectures is often achieved using Open Multi-Processing (OpenMP) with C or C++.
-Message Passing Interface (MPI) libraries are used to implement code that computes over high performance computing clusters.
-Compute Unified Device Architecture (CUDA) allows users to run programs on NVIDIA's GPUs.
+Writing code for different platforms is nontrivial and requires a considerable investment of time to master different software tools.
+For example, implementing parallelism in multi-core shared-memory architectures is often achieved using Open Multi-Processing (OpenMP) with C or C++ \cite{Chapman2007}.
+Message Passing Interface (MPI) libraries are used to implement code that computes over high-performance computing clusters \cite{Gropp2014}.
+Compute Unified Device Architecture (CUDA) allows users to run programs on NVIDIA's GPUs \cite{Storti2016}.
 However, code written for one platform cannot be used on other platforms.
-This poses a high barrier of entry for Neuroscientists conversant with a high-level programing language, attempting to test simulations on different platforms and scaling up a simulation.
+This poses a high barrier of entry for Neuroscientists conversant with a high-level programming language, attempting to test simulations on different platforms and scaling up a simulation.
 To lower this barrier, we created a well-documented tutorial with clear example code to simulate neuronal networks in a platform-independent manner.
 This tutorial is available in the form of Jupyter notebooks that can be downloaded or run online (\href{https://github.com/neurorishika/PSST}{\texttt{https://github.com/neurorishika/PSST}}) \cite{Rishika:2019}